If you’re looking for the best natural toothpaste brands, we’ve got you covered.

 Ana’s Review

 Huppy is a plastic-free toothpaste company that creates tablets instead of conventional tubed toothpaste.
-They’re not quite as known as Bite (listed below), but it’s the same concept.
+They’re not quite as well-known as Bite (listed below), but it’s the same concept.

 As far as ingredients, Huppy’s tablets are pretty good.
 However, they do use some “natural flavors” as ingredients, which is not ideal because it indicates a lack of transparency.